 29th March: Empire Theatre, Wood Green

 For a week.
-It transpires that Louis Gallo and friend, Len Williams (father of classical guitar giant, John) were set to interview the great gypsy backstage after the Hot Club’s performance at the Wood Green Empire, London in the 1940s for a review.
-(Len seen here without his later beard.
+It transpires that Louis Gallo and friend, Len Williams (father of classical guitar giant, John) were set to interview the great Gypsy backstage after the Hot Club’s performance at the Wood Green Empire, London in the 1940s for a review.
+(Len is seen here without his later beard.
 John is a close likeness).

 5th April: Empire Theatre, Chiswick